jdeluyck/kcoreorg-website/_posts/2008/2008-01-06-cage-change.md

   - ikea
 format: gallery
 ---
-We made another change to our cavies&#8217; cage: we put it on a table (so we see them better and they see us better):
+We made another change to our cavies' cage: we put it on a table (so we see them better and they see us better):

 <center>
   <br /> <img src="/assets/images/2008/01/IMG_3933-sm.jpg" alt="Cage on a table" width="60%" />
-</center>And here are some pics of our little (well, not so little anymore&#8230;) critters:
+</center>And here are some pics of our little (well, not so little anymore...) critters:

 <img src="/assets/images/2008/01/IMG_3926-sm.jpg" alt="Nero" width="60%" />